Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 ![dbt debug output](assets/image4.png)

 ### Test run
-Finally, lets run the sample models that comes with dbt templates by default to validate everything is set up correctly.
+Finally, let's run the sample models that comes with dbt templates by default to validate everything is set up correctly.
 For this, please run the following command (in dbt_hol folder):
 ```Shell
 $ dbt run